 See more examples of Lichtenstein’s early works and explore the exhibition’s themes, which range from the artist’s riffs on Medieval art from the context of the Midwest; his fascination with archetypes, American history, and the historical “VIP”; his early experiments in appropriation; and his playful foray into “pure” abstraction.

-By Elizabeth Finch and Marshall N. Price; contributions by Graham Bader, Ruth Fine, and Scott Manning Stevens
+Elizabeth Finch and Marshall N. Price, with Graham Bader, Ruth Fine, and Scott Manning Stevens

 Rizzoli Electa | Hardcover | 224 pages | $55 US

 Roy before he was Lichtenstein: the path to becoming a Pop Art titan began with Lichtenstein’s cycling through a provocative range of visual culture, from fairy tales and children’s and folk art to mythic forms of Americana, such as cowboys and Disney.
 This catalogue, with new scholarship by leading experts in the field, provides a new understanding of Lichtenstein’s influential techniques of appropriation and offers the opportunity to more fully assess the artistic and cultural dynamism of postwar America.

 Roy Lichtenstein: History in the Making, 1948–1960 is co-curated by Elizabeth Finch, chief curator of the Colby College Museum of Art, and Marshall N. Price, Haemisegger Curator of Modern and Contemporary Art at the Nasher Museum of Art at Duke University.
 Support for this exhibition and its national tour is provided by the Roy Lichtenstein Foundation and the National Endowment for the Arts.
 Additional catalogue support is provided by the Wyeth Foundation for American Art.